 - Screen size: Not totally a deal-breaker unless you have thick fingers that make interaction with the screen feel restrictive.
 The K560 has a 2.8″ color touchscreen, while the K460 has a smaller 2.4″ color touchscreen.

 - Nightlight function: Don’t want to wake the house with your early morning coffee habit?
 With the K560, you can customize the nightlight with different colors and glow depending on your mood.
 This is not a feature on the K460.

-- Maintenance: The K560 may last longer than the K460, thanks to the maintenance feature that alerts you to change the filter and clean the unit’s inside to avoid clogging.
+- Maintenance: The K560 may last longer than the K460, thanks to the maintenance feature that alerts you to change the filter and clean the unit internally to avoid clogging.

-- Price: If you have set a bigger budget, then splurge a little more on the K560, which comes in more expensive than the K460.
+- Price: If you have set a bigger budget, then splurge a little more on the K560, which is more expensive than the K460.

-I didn’t touch on taste in my review because both produce a similar tasting cup, which is the issue, and also the reason I’m not a fan of Keurig.
+I didn’t touch on preferences in my review because both produce a similar-tasting cup, which is why I’m not a fan of Keurig.

-Unfortunately, Keurig’s machines’ most appealing thing – fast, easy experience, is also their biggest downfall.
-Single-serve coffee makers produce a lesser tasting coffee because of the processes involved in creating a convenient experience.
+Unfortunately, Keurig’s machines’ most appealing thing – fast, easy experience – is their biggest downfall.
+Single-serve coffee makers produce weaker coffee because of the processes involved in creating a convenient experience.
 Here’s why:

 - Fast brewing: Ideal extraction can take 2-4 minutes; Keurig takes just seconds.
-This, combined with the water and bean problems, you’ll likely be sipping on weak brown water instead of rich espresso.
+This, combined with the water and bean problems, will have you sipping on weak brown water instead of rich espresso.

-It’s not the machines themselves – they are absolutely fit for purpose.
-But it’s what they create where it falls short.
+It’s not the machines themselves – they are absolutely fit for their purpose.
+But it’s what they create that falls short.

-So, at the end of the day, to answer the question, “which Keurig is worth your investment”“?
+So, at the end of the day, to answer the question, “Which Keurig is worth your investment?”
 Well, that depends on how much of a coffee snob you are.
-If you simply worship at the altar of convenience, then go for a Keurig that has all the bells and whistles for a long and happy partnership.
+If you simply worship at the altar of convenience, go for a Keurig with all the bells and whistles for a long and happy partnership.